MAST Tutorial

 What you will NOT learn

-MAST is loosely based on, and for Cosmos is compiled by, Python.
-Python is a popular programming language which integrates with the Cosmos game engine to allow for flexible mission scripting.
+MAST is built on Python: your mission is compiled by it, and Python is what talks to the Cosmos engine underneath.
+That is what makes mission scripting as flexible as it is.
 This tutorial is not a python tutorial, and we will touch on some aspects of the language, but if you want a more thorough understanding of python there are loads of resources online.

 1. Setting up your first mission